 Figure 1

-A Workgroup Member disagreed that ‘SMART’ reinforcement does not provide MW Capacity and noted that Scottish Power Energy Networks are delivering a NETS reinforcement that provides new capacity via ‘SMART’ reinforcement in lieu of network build., wherein connected users will be compensated for their network access being below design standards However, the Proposer of CMP375 noted that this is still not physically firm capacity and therefore, in their opinion, does not create MW capacity for the purpose of the EC calculation.
+A Workgroup Member disagreed that ‘SMART’ reinforcement does not provide MW Capacity and noted that Scottish Power Energy Networks are delivering a NETS reinforcement that provides new capacity via ‘SMART’ reinforcement in lieu of network build, wherein connected users will be compensated for their network access being below design standards.
+However, the Proposer of CMP375 noted that this is still not physically firm capacity and therefore, in their opinion, does not create MW capacity for the purpose of the EC calculation.

+[Graham P / Grahame Neale to agree something]

 The Proposer of CMP375 then presented their assessment of each option using the following criteria with those in the Red category needing the most change: